Four Myths of Creating Video Content

 Are you sensing a pattern yet?
 It’s true that fancy edits and effects make videos more enticing at first but your audience cares about WHAT you’re saying, rather than the glitz and glam.
 Adobe may be standard for the video industry but unless you are a corporation or a big business, it’s not completely necessary when you first begin your video journey.
 Not only are products like Adobe expensive, they require a certain skill set to operate and you might be spending both valuable time and money trying to use this software when there are other affordable (and free) options!
 My biggest tip is to utilize iMovie if you’re a Mac user.
 This software really helped me get started with video and it’s free and very user-friendly.

-Myth Four: Trolls and Negativity will Flood my Comment Section
+Trolls and Negativity Will Not Flood Your Comment Section

 This is where we break though the wall of self-doubt and talk about the reality of your first few videos.
 Hate to be the bearer of bad news but it’s very likely that your videos will only have a handful of views and they will all be from people you know.
 Yes, that probably includes your mom.
 This isn’t necessarily a bad thing!
 Your close circle of business and personal connections will be the ones to help nurture and grow your channel by sharing and encouraging your content.
 Your channel will be small for a while but getting a few videos under your belt will invite a new following who will look to you as resource for information.
 Not to mention, the more videos you create the more searchable you become.